Drilling Down Into the Volatility in ProPetro Holding Corp. (PUMP)

-On Monday, shares of ProPetro Holding Corp.
-(NYSE:PUMP) marked $8.85 per share versus a previous $8.76 closing price.
-With having a 1.03% gain, an insight into the fundamental values of ProPetro Holding Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-PUMP showed a fall of -21.33% within its YTD performance, with highs and lows between $7.07 – $25.38 during the period of 52 weeks, compared to the simple moving average of -29.27% in the period of the last 200 days.
+On Friday, shares of ProPetro Holding Corp.
+(NYSE:PUMP) marked $6.92 per share versus a previous $8.04 closing price.
+With having a -13.93% loss, an insight into the fundamental values of ProPetro Holding Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+PUMP showed a fall of -38.49% within its YTD performance, with highs and lows between $7.07 – $25.38 during the period of 52 weeks, compared to the simple moving average of -43.37% in the period of the last 200 days.

 Raymond James equity researchers changed the status of ProPetro Holding Corp.
 (NYSE: PUMP) shares from “Outperform” to a “Strong Buy” rating in the report published on January 6th, 2020.
 Other analysts, including Goldman, also published their reports on PUMP shares.
 Goldman repeated the rating from the previous report, marking PUMP under “Neutral” rating, in the report published on November 14th, 2019.
 Additionally, PUMP shares got another “Buy” rating from B. Riley FBR, setting a target price of $17 on the company’s shares, according to the report published in October 18th, 2019.
 On October 10th, 2019, Piper Jaffray Upgrade an Overweight rating and increased its price target from $17 to $12.
 On the other hand, R. F. Lafferty Downgrade the “Hold” rating for PUMP shares, as published in the report on September 4th, 2019.
 Piper Jaffray seems to be going bullish on the price of PUMP shares, based on the price prediction for PUMP, indicating that the shares will jump from $32.50 to $17, giving the shares “Neutral” rating based on their report from September 3rd, 2019.
 Another “Neutral” rating came from BofA/Merrill, providing a prediction for $17 price target according to the report published in August 28th, 2019.